fathomlabs/tagma/README.md

 - views
   - high level view across all projects - perhaps as a mind map
   - tasks
+    - all task views allow creation of new tasks/projects
     - kanban board (overall or per project)
     - list (overall or per projects)
     - can be filtered or ranked by 'stagnation' or conversely` 'activity'